Delivering Successful Programmes Guide

 Effective programme risk management should involve a coordinated, holistic approach.
 The programme risk manager determines and enforces the preferred methods and steps for each project team and ensures that these are adopted continuously throughout the life of the programme:

 Risk identification and analysis should be applied at both the programme and the project level.
 The core programme team concerns itself with the “big picture” at the programme level itself while the project teams focus on perceived risks at the level of their respective project WBS.
 Even though the programme manager is focusing on the programme level, he or she should not be afraid to cancel a project due to lack of good risk management; in fact, good risk management should be considered a key criteria for ongoing assessment.
 Also, it is important that all risk identification and analysis be performed in groups to avoid individual bias.
+Once a list of risks has emerged, it is typically best to prioritise the list so as to focus the development of response strategies on the most severe risks.
+Response strategies should then be incorporated into the integrated programme master plan in such a way that they may be properly tracked.
+Care should be taken to evaluate the potentially cascading and ripple effects that any risk or response strategy might have on other projects within the programme.
+Finally, decisions may now be made about responding to risk by utilising the risk reserves that should be included in the programme budget.
+The amount of reserve will depend upon a range of factors, but chief among these are the level of estimating confidence and the expected value of the risks. |

 Project management offices (PMOs) can be key to helping to aggregate project information in readiness for the programme office.
-PMOs can also provide ongoing support that keeps projects on track.
+PMOs can also provide ongoing support that keeps projects on track. |

 8. Implement the Right Control Processes